 - February 3rd: Acceptance and rejection notifications sent out.

-Do not inquire about the status of your application before February 3rd.
-We recommend that as soon as possible once you receive your acceptance, you book your hotel room at the Hilton Baltimore Inner Harbor by calling 1-443-573-8700 to reserve a room with the Macksey Symposium for the nights of April 3rd and 4th.
+We recommend that as soon as possible once you receive your acceptance, you book your hotel room at the Hilton Baltimore Inner Harbor by following this link to reserve a room for the nights of April 3rd and 4th.

 - February 14th: Travel award applications due.